karenroldan/jetpack/projects/github-actions/repo-gardening/src/tasks/triage-issues/readme.md

 # Triage Issues

 This task is triggered for newly opened issues, as well as existing issues being labeled.
+Test

 It is used to add labels and potentially send Slack notifications to warn the Quality team about important issues.